varun-seth/dehadi/README.md

 "Dihadi" in hindi stands for "day work" and this is a simple habit tracking app.

-This uses modern libraries like React, Vite, TailwindCSS.
+This uses modern libraries like React, Vite, TailwindCSS + Shadcn UI.

 ## Development